rsalunga29/security-notes/Offensive Security/Web Application Security/Client-side Vulnerabilities/Cross-site Request Forgery (CSRF)/Prevention.md

+It is recommended that whenever a request is made to access each function, a check should be done to ensure the user is authorized to perform that action.

+The preferred way is to modify session management mechanisms and implement additional, secure-randomly generated, and non-predictable tokens (a.k.a Synchronizer Token Pattern).

+Additionally, security mechanisms such as Referer header checking, forcing "two-step" operation on critical functionalities, would help impede the ease of CSRF exploitation.
 ## SameSite Flag
 The SameSite flag allows developers declare whether a cookie is restricted to first-party or same-site context only.
 The main goal is to mitigate the risk of cross-origin information leakage.
 It also provides some protection against cross-site request forgery attacks.